bparanj/crystal/computer/electronics/components/zener-diode.md

 7. Zener diodes:
    - Designed to operate in reverse breakdown, conducting current when reverse biased above a certain voltage.

-So while reverse bias often involves what we'd call a negative voltage in everyday terms, it's more precisely about the relative polarity across the device rather than an absolute negative voltage.
+So while reverse bias often involves what we'd call a negative voltage in everyday terms, it's more about the relative polarity across the device rather than an absolute negative voltage.